Water-Melon/Melon/docs/book/en/conf.md

 The configuration module supports configuration overloading, and the overloading function has been integrated into the initialization process of the Melon library.

-After initialization using the `mln_core_init` of the Melon library, the `SIGUSR2` signal can be used to trigger configuration reloading to the host process of the library.
+After initialization using the `mln_framework_init` of the Melon library, the `SIGUSR2` signal can be used to trigger configuration reloading to the host process of the library.

 After the configuration is reloaded, the callback function set by the developer (using `mln_conf_hook_set`) will be called to do some processing, such as updating some variable values in memory.